Lysander/snippets/Mono/SoapXmlMessages/README.md

-Think of this as the place to provide your own kind of [strategy](http://en.wikipedia.org/wiki/Strategy_pattern), that the process should handle at some time during his work.
+Think of this as the place to provide your own kind of [strategy](http://en.wikipedia.org/wiki/Strategy_pattern), that the process should handle at some point during his execution.

 So the implementation of that interface will be finally our playground to get the "goddamn" XML of the SOAP messages: